Lab 6: Applying Functional Programming with Purrr to Models

 Now, moving on, let’s write the clean data to disk:

-• T3: In your “Clean Data”-section, add a new chunk, where you write a tab-separated-values gzipped (i.e. compressed) file called “02_gravier_clean” (with the correct filetype specification) into your “data”-folder
+• T3: In your “Clean Data”-section, add a new chunk, where you write a tab-separated-values gzipped (i.e. compressed) file called “02_gravier_clean” (with the correct file type specification) into your “data”-folder

 Click here for hint